Read customer stories

 There are other models.
 The decentralized structure is typically seen in early-stage organizations where resources are committed to distinct departments.
-This sometimes involves many people in the org becoming Lytics admins and serving the specific needs of their department, usually for one channel, such as email marketing.
+This sometimes involves many people in the organization becoming Lytics admins and serving the specific needs of their department, usually for one channel, such as email marketing.
 Still, the customer data is centralized in the Lytics CDP and accessible to multiple departments.

 Organizations with multiple business units or brands typically deploy the “dandelion” structure.
 It is a hub and spoke approach but centered around different business units.
 Depending on the organization, each BU may have their own central customer database sharing data across the org depending on the strategic needs (e.g. geography, audiences, business type).

 But before organizations go out and create new internal entities and processes, it can help to remember that guiding light, the customers.
 The next steps aren’t always obvious.
-All types of teams need to first collaborate and determine their best—or at least best-bet— practices.
+All types of teams need to first collaborate and determine their best—or at least effective—practices.

-The bottom line is if everyone involved commits to a shared goal of orienting their work – including the disquieting notion of joining hands with those from across the business – around the needs of their customers.
-A CDP is the enabling technology to deliver on the promise of marketing and IT working together to become more data-driven, customer-centric organization.
+The bottom line is if everyone involved commits to a shared goal of orienting their work—including the disquieting notion of joining hands with those from across the business—around the needs of their customers.
+A CDP is the enabling technology to deliver on the promise of marketing and IT working together to become a more data-driven, customer-centric organization.
 With these changes, they will then be readily able to focus on intelligence that drives personalized marketing that is relevant and meaningful to their customers.